rscharfer/myblog/posts/threePatterns.md

 const ListWithData = withData("listItems")(List);
 ```

 Higher order components take a React component and return a React component and conventionally begin with the word "with".
 This is a signal to other developers that the function is a higher order component (HOC).
-In this case, if `listItems` is a missing or has a falsey value, the error message will be rendered.
+In this case, if `listItems` has a falsey value, the error message will be rendered.

 ## Conditional Rendering with a Switch Statement